Plan9-Archive/9webdraw/README.md

 When started without the `-srv` flag, the proxy takes the name of and arguments to a program to be run for each session.
 If no arguments are provided, `/games/catclock` will be run by default.
+Unfortunately, for unknown reasons an absolute path must be specified.

-    % proxy acme -l acme.dump
+    % proxy /bin/acme -l acme.dump

 [man3draw]: http://plan9.bell-labs.com/magic/man2html/3/draw
 [man3srv]: http://plan9.bell-labs.com/magic/man2html/3/srv